argoproj/argo-workflows/README.md

 ![Argo Image](argo.png)

 ## What is Argo?
 Argo is an open source container-native workflow engine for getting work done on Kubernetes.
-Argo is implemented as a Kubernetes CRD (Customer Resource Definition).
+Argo is implemented as a Kubernetes CRD (Custom Resource Definition).

 * Define workflows where each step in the workflow is a container.
   * Soon, you will also be able to define workflows as a dependency graph (DAG).